cambridge-cares/TheWorldAvatar/Agents/TimeSeriesExample/README.md

 ### 2. Query Geospatial Time Series Data

+A valid Mapbox API key (which can be obtained for free by signing up) is required for later data visualisation and must be provided in the [properties file] **before** querying the data.

-To query the triple store and write the retrieved data to respective files for later visualisation, please run (from within the `<root>` directory and with activated virtual environment `<venv_name>`)
+To query the triple store and write the retrieved data to respective files for later visualisation, please run (from within the `<root>` directory and with **activated** virtual environment `<venv_name>`)
 ```
 python query_data.py
 ```

-Within the main function of this module, on can specify, whether to query for all consumers or just consumers within a certain radius from Cambridge's city center (around line 250).
+Within the main function of this module, one can specify, whether to query for all consumers or just consumers within a certain radius from Cambridge's city center (around line 250).

 ### 3. Visualise Geospatial Time Series Data using the DTVF

 The previously queried data will be visualised using the Digital Twin Visualisation Framework (DTVF).
 A brief introduction on how to use this framework is provided below; however, for more detailed instructions, please read the [DTVF] TWA wiki page.

 #### 3.1.
 Building the Image

+Before building the image, please start up Docker Desktop (Previous users reported potential issues in case Docker Desktop is not run as Administrator).

 The `<root>\dtvf_visualisation\docker` folder contains the required files to build a Docker Image for the example visualisation.
 The `Dockerfile` file contains the instructions to build an Image; before making any changes to it, please consult the application's developer or the system administrators at CMCL (Michael Hillman <mdhillman@cmclinnovations.com>).

 Please note the caveats below before attempting to build the service using Docker:

 * The example visualisation within the Docker image will be based on the current content of the `<root>\dtvf_visualisation\queried_data` repository at the point of building the image.
 This is also the repository to which all queried data files are written automatically  if the `output.directory` field in the [properties file] is not changed.
-* A valid Mapbox API key (which can be obtained for free by signing up) must be provided in the [properties file]
 * A connection to the internet is required to contact remote resources and use the mapping libraries.

 #### 3.2.
 Docker Commands
-Once the requirements have been addressed, the Image can be built using the following commands (to be run in CMD from within the `<root>\dtvf_visualisation` repository and with deactivated virtual environment `<venv_name>`):
+Once the requirements have been addressed, the Image can be built using the following commands (to be run in CMD from within the `<root>\dtvf_visualisation` repository and with **deactivated** virtual environment `<venv_name>`):

 + To build the Image:
   + `docker-compose -f ./docker/docker-compose.yml build --force-rm`